 “Live your truth.
 Express your love.
 Share your enthusiasm.
 Take action towards your dreams.
 Walk your talk.
 Dance and sing to your music.
 Embrace your blessings.
 Make today worth remembering.” – Steve Maraboli

 Participants who register early will receive a race shirt and bag at the start of the race.
 Anyone who registers at the last minute will be provided a shirt and bag while supplies last.
-If you register before September 18th there is a $10 discount from race day registration.
-If you register prior to race day or packet pickup you receive a $5 discount!
+If you register before September 18th, there is a $10 discount from race day registration.
+If you register before race day or packet pickup, you receive a $5 discount!
 Make sure you register early!

 The AIDS Walk and 5K Run is a partnership benefiting The Alliance of AIDS Services, Crape Myrtle Festival, North Carolina AIDS Action Network and the Raleigh LGBT Center.